othercodes/othercodes/README.md

 >
 > ― Isaac Asimov

+> If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe.
+>
+> ― Abraham Lincoln.

 > If somebody tells you a rule, break it.
 That's the only thing to move things forward.
 >
 > ― Hans Zimmer